lanhed/uknewfront-2015/uknewfront/site/README.md

 ```

 ## Build
 You’re done editing and ready to ship, great work!
-In the directory ‘dist’, open a terminal and type
+In project directory (uknewfront/site) open a terminal and type
 ```
 grunt dist
 ```